notJust-dev/notjustdev/content/posts/2022-11-03-notJust-Hack/index.md

 - **The project should be started during the Hackathon**
 - You can work alone, or in teams

-## Need help?
+## 🆘 Need help?

-Join our discord channel and get help from our mentors.
+[Join our discord channel](https://discord.gg/VpURUN2) and get help from our mentors.

 Every day, we will host a workshop to help you on your journey of building an app in 3 days.